Leadership: Organizations

 Leaders emerge from within the structure of the informal organization.
 Their personal qualities, the demands of the situation, or a combination of these and other factors attract followers who accept their leadership within one or several overlay structures.
 Instead of the authority of position held by an appointed head or chief, the emergent leader wields influence or power.
 Influence is the ability of a person to gain co-operation from others by means of persuasion or control over rewards.
 Power is a stronger form of influence because it reflects a person's ability to enforce action through the control of a means of punishment.

 A leader is a person who influences a group of people towards a specific result.
 In this scenario, leadership is not dependent on title or formal authority.
-Ogbonnia (2007) defines an effective leader "as an individual with the capacity to consistently succeed in a given condition and be viewed as meeting the expectations of an organization or society".
+Ogbonnia defines an effective leader "as an individual with the capacity to consistently succeed in a given condition and be viewed as meeting the expectations of an organization or society".
 John Hoyle argues that leaders are recognized by their capacity for caring for others, clear communication, and a commitment to persist.
-An individual who is appointed to a managerial position has the right to command and enforce obedience by virtue of the authority of their position.
-However, she or he must possess adequate personal attributes to match this authority, because authority is only potentially available to him/her.
+French and Raven state that there are Five Bases of Social Power: reward, coercive, legitimate, referent, and expert.
+Growth of each of these five types of power increases a leader's overall power but attempting to utilize power beyond what they actually have available causes a decrease in their power instead.
+While a person who is appointed to a managerial position has the right to command and enforce obedience by virtue of the authority of their position, they must possess adequate personal attributes to match this authority because authority is only potentially available to them.
 In the absence of sufficient personal competence, a manager may be confronted by an emergent leader who can challenge her/his role in the organization and reduce it to that of a figurehead.
 However, only authority of position has the backing of formal sanctions.
 It follows that whoever wields personal influence and power can legitimize this only by gaining a formal position in a hierarchy, with commensurate authority.
 Leadership can be defined as one's ability to get others to willingly follow.
 Every organization needs leaders at every level.